We all want gout prevention.

 I explain gout medications to lower uric acid in the Gout Treatment section.
 Allopurinol is the main treatment.
 Personally, I recommend that you discuss taking the maximum possible for the first year of treatment, then review with your doctor.
 This is the fastest way (other than using the new Krystexxa) of dissolving the uric acid crystals that destroy your joints.

-Natural Gout Prevention
+Herbal Gout Prevention

 Dietary Gout Prevention